Jocelyn Keller, fifth season

 In 2011 Keller completed the NSCAA two-week coaching clinic at the 2011 Women’s World Cup.
 Upon completion of the curriculum on special topics, she returned overseas with 365 Sports and led a U15 team to Gröteberg, Sweden, to play in the Gothia Cup, a worldwide tournament featuring over 1,500 youth teams.

 A member of the U.S. Youth Soccer Region II staff, Keller has also run offseason camps and clinics at the University of Virginia, the U. S. Naval Academy, Washington & Lee, Boston University, and Earlham.

 A native of Cincinnati, Ohio, Keller played for a nationally-ranked club team (Classics Hammer F.C.) and high school team (St. Ursula Academy).
 As a player at DePauw, she made two appearances in the NCAA Tournament, including a trip to the Final Four her senior year as she earned team MVP and all-conference recognition.

-Keller is currently pursuing a master’s degree in Educational Psychology at the University of Minnesota.
+Keller earned her master’s degree in Educational Psychology at the University of Minnesota.

 Coach Marier joined the Carleton Women's Soccer program in 2016 and will add a wide range of playing and coaching experience to the coaching staff.
 A native of Hastings, Minn., Delaney graduated from the University of Wisconsin- River Falls in 2013 with a degree in Psychology.
 She also holds a MBA from Southwest Minnesota State.

 Woodbury Soccer Club (Woodbury, MN) -- youth coach, referee development, academy coach, rec coach, club trainer, indoor league coordinator, summer camp head coach

 University of Wisconsin - River Falls (D3) '11-'13

 South Carolina State University (D1) '09-'10